 How Do I Do It?

-- Masturbation – this can be done by pleasuring yourself or doing it for your partner.
+- Masturbation: pleasuring yourself with the aid of your partner.
 During this time couples can cuddle and kiss as well.
 This is a good time to figure out what your partner likes and doesn’t like.

-- Oral Sex – a lot of people enjoy using their mouth on other people’s sexual organs to arouse themselves and their partners.
-By doing oral sex instead of intercourse there is no chance of getting pregnant but there is a risk of infection.
-To reduce the risk a condom can be placed on the penis or use plastic wrap, dental dams, or sheer glyde dams as additional protection.
+- Oral Sex: using your mouth on your partners sexual organs to arouse them.
+By having oral sex instead of intercourse there is no chance of getting pregnant but there is a risk of infection.
+To reduce the risk, a condom can be placed on the penis.